NakedObjectsGroup/Clusters/README.md

 Optional Rules
 ==============

-The following represent good practices, but are not strictly definitional to the cluster pattern:
+The following represent good practices which are followed in this code base, but are not strictly definitional to the cluster pattern:

 6. Each cluster defines its own DbContext and mappings
 7. Each cluster manages its own authorization via a standard pattern.
 The roles used by this authorizer are defined on the cluster API.